ystskm/WebFontsPreviewer/README.md

 * [jQuery] (http://jquery.com/)
 * xjQuery - Not published yet.

-if you have an interest to xjQuery, contact to liberty-technology &lt; http://liberty-technology.biz/ &gt; .
+if you have an interest to xjQuery or foonyah, contact to liberty-technology &lt; http://liberty-technology.biz/ &gt; .